FROM ORIGINS THROUGH PRESENT DAYS

 In another case it even appears as the symbol of Jesus’ heart itself .

 its associations with elements and different objects where it was depicted.

 It is therefore a severe mistake to attribute - as did several researchers in the 19th Century -

 a unique and same meaning to the different kinds of swastikas, found in the different parts of the world.

-The origin of the swastika is lost in the night of
+The origin of the swastika is lost in the

 White racist ideologues present it as an Arian symbol,